wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 }
 ```

-**Please be sure to fill in any credentials or IP addresses with with appropriate values for your environment**
+1. Fill in any credentials or IP addresses with appropriate values for your environment.

-Save the edited version of the JSON above in a file named EdgeMaximumConfiguration.json in any directory.
-When the following curl command is run, this will be set as the configuration of a running Edge Data Store (the command should be run from the same directory where the file is located):
+2. Save the edited version of the previous JSON in a file named _EdgeMaximumConfiguration.json_ in any directory.

+If your run the following curl command, this will be set as the configuration of a running Edge Data Store (You should run the command from the same directory where the file is located):

 ```bash
 curl -i -d "@EdgeMaximumConfiguration.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration